HabbaHen/reverse_harmony/README.md

 <h1> Current plan </h1>

-Rewrite the application in python.

-For Windows/Mac/Linux use PyQt for desktop GUI.

-For Android/IoS use Kivi for mobile GUI.
+- Current bugs:
+  - Fix bug on Windows with audio slider going to 0 seconds on first play button press (even if it was scrolled)
+  - Fix bug on Windows with audio slider and audio player not being synched properly

-For Windows, use NSIS for creating Windows Installer of the application, which includes a script for installing fluidsynth and ffmpeg (see https://stackoverflow.com/questions/74651215/couldnt-find-ffmpeg-or-avconv-python) on Windows.
+- For Windows, use NSIS for creating Windows Installer of the application, which includes a script for installing fluidsynth and ffmpeg (see https://stackoverflow.com/questions/74651215/couldnt-find-ffmpeg-or-avconv-python) on Windows.

-For Linux and macOs, create a build bash script OR better create .deb for Debian/Ubuntu and .dmg for macOS

-For other desktop OS, describe in README.md how to build the app manually (install fluidsynth and ffmpeg, then run python app using requirements.txt)
+  - Describe in `build-how-to` the process of building Windows installer
+- For MacOs, create a package using `Packages` application
+- Linux (Debian) - packaging process is done and described

 <h2> Installing the application </h2>